 Another popular option for getting a free place to rest your head at night is to exchange work for room and board.
 This can be worked out, typically under the table, at many hostels all over the world.

 You may have noticed western-looking workers at hostels in Southeast Asia or Latin America.
 These workers are typically just travelers who’ve worked out a deal with the hostel owner or manager.
 Sometimes a few hours of work a day, whether it’s cleaning the kitchen after breakfast or working the hostel bar at night, can be exchanged for a free bed and maybe even a meal or two.
 You simply work out an arrangement that seems fair to both parties, and you could buy yourself a free place to crash for anywhere from a week to a few months.

 In addition to working at hostels for room and board, you can also check out any number of organizations that set up work in exchange for a bed deals between travelers and the local community.
 Sometimes there are local families looking for babysitters for their children, locals hoping to learn English or those who own farms and need temporary workers.
 All are options that travelers can opt for to save some cash on accommodations.

 Have a look at the following sites to find the right opportunity for you:

 Volunteering is on the minds of many RTW travelers, particularly those who don’t plan on working while on their trip.
 Volunteering in the local community gives travelers the chance to give back.

-Larger volunteer organizations typically charge volunteers to work, which may seem a bit backwards, but many are non-profit organizations who have to pay volunteer service organizations to find volunteers for them.
-Most will usually take care of room and board for volunteers, too, so if you do have to pay, it’s for a good reason most of the time.
+Larger volunteer organizations typically charge volunteers to work, which may seem a bit backward, but many are non-profit organizations who have to pay volunteer service organizations to find volunteers for them.
+Most will usually take care of room and board for volunteers, so if you do have to pay, it’s for a good reason most of the time.